Organic personality disorder

 Organic personality disorder (OPD) or secondary personality change, is a condition described in the ICD-10 and ICD-11 respectively.
 It is characterized by a significant personality change featuring abnormal behavior due to an underlying traumatic brain injury or another pathophysiological medical condition affecting the brain.
 Abnormal behavior can include but is not limited to apathy, paranoia and disinhibition.

+The DSM-5-TR, which is the latest edition of the DSM as of 2025, lists personality change due to another medical condition with the ICD-10-CM code F07.0, which corresponds to what the ICD-10 denotes as OPD.

 In the ICD-10, it is described as a mental disorder and not included in the classification group of personality disorders.
 In the ICD-11, it is described as a syndrome.
-The condition has not been described in any edition of the Diagnostic and Statistical Manual of Mental Disorders.

 Signs and symptoms

 OPD is associated with a large variety of symptoms, such as deficits in cognitive function, dysfunctional/abnormal behaviour, psychosis, neurosis, higher irritability and altered emotional expression.
 Those with OPD can experience emotional lability, meaning that their emotional expressions are unstable and fluctuating.
-In addition, patients may show a reduction in ability of perseverance with goals and they disinhibition, often characterised by inappropriate sexual and antisocial behavior.
+In addition, patients may show a reduction in ability of perseverance with goals and disinhibition, often characterised by inappropriate sexual and antisocial behavior.
 Those affected can experience cognitive disturbances, suspiciousness and paranoia.
 Altered language processing in the brain can also occur.
 Furthermore, patients may show changes in their sexual preference and hyposexuality symptoms.